School Goal Two

 - Letterland and Heggerty at kindergarten level

-- UFLI used at Grade 1 level
+- UFLI used at Grade 2 and 3 level

 - early chapter book series at Grade 2 and 3 level